nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Bianca Pereira's Session 1.md

 We are looking to complete a puzzle, but we don't know what we are looking for, so we need to look for possible pieces & see if they fit to create a puzzle.

+We also need to give structure but here is the catch, a perfectionist researcher will end up saying "I want to learn how to take notes in the proper way before I start".
+This is exactly who I am right now.
+But like Nick Milo said this on multiple occasions...    ![[The Folder Rebellion#^63632b]]